Characterization of multi-level dynamics and decoherence in a high-anharmonicity capacitively shunted flux circuit: experimental techniques

 \subsection{Multi-level Dephasing}

-In this section we discuss the interplay of energy relaxation and pure dephasing in multi-level decoherence.
 For a two-level system, a Ramsey experiment is used to characterize the decay of the off-diagonal matrix element $\rho_{01}$ of the density matrix.
 In a frame resonant with the transition frequency, this decay is given by $\rho_{01}(t) = \mathcal{C}(t) e^{-t/(2T_1)}$, where $T_1$ is the energy relaxation time and $\mathcal{C}(t)$ is the coherence function.
 If noise is modelled as a classical stochastic process $\xi(t)$ contributing a term to the Hamiltonian $H_\t{qb,r}=-\hbar\xi(t)\vect\sigma_z/2$, which is diagonal in the energy eigenbasis, the coherence function is given by

 where $\langle .. \rangle$ is an average over noise realizations.